John Antaramian: First mayoral terms

+Return to office

+In 2015, Mayor Keith Bosman announced he would not run for a third term.
+Antaramian immediately confirmed that he was considering running for mayor again.
+After Antaramian formally entered the race, only one other candidate chose to run—first-term city councilmember Bob Johnson.
+After a brief but bitter campaign, Antaramian easily prevailed in the Spring 2016 election, receiving 63% of the vote.

+Antaramian suffered a heart attack at his home on May 27, 2019.
+He was able to receive medical attention and had a heart catheterization procedure; he ultimately made a successful recovery.
+Despite the health scare, Antaramian showed no hesitation about running for another term as mayor, announcing that fall that he would stand for election to a sixth term in 2020.

+He faced no opposition in the 2020 Spring election, which was complicated by the arrival of the COVID-19 pandemic in Wisconsin.
+Antaramian advocated for the entire election to be conducted via mail-in ballot, to encourage social distancing, but ultimately the city did still open ten in-person polling places on election day.

 Shooting of Jacob Blake

-Following the unrest that followed the shooting of Jacob Blake in August 2020, Antaramian requested the presence of the Wisconsin National Guard in Kenosha.
+Following the unrest after the shooting of Jacob Blake in August 2020, Antaramian requested the presence of the Wisconsin National Guard in Kenosha.
 Hundreds of protesters later forced Antaramian to relocate his press conference on the shooting from a local park to the city's public safety building, where the protestors were contained by police with pepper spray after tearing the building's front entrance door from its hinges.
-Antaramian also announced he would hold 4 community listening sessions on racism.

 In an interview days after the shooting, Antaramian said visits to Kenosha by President Donald Trump or then-candidate Joe Biden would be "too soon," saying that "...the President is always welcome, but at this time, it's just the wrong time."
 Trump would visit on September 1, and Biden on September 3.